Talpa de Allende

 Talpa is the destination of a popular pilgrimage route.
-In the center of Talpa is the church of Nuestra Señora del Rosario, which is the location of the tiny Virgen del Rosario statue, also called "La Chaparrita", meaning the short one, who they believe does miracles.
-Her birthday is celebrated October 7, where millions of people walk to Talpa every year.
+In the center of Talpa is the church of Nuestra Señora del Rosario, which is the location of the tiny Virgen del Rosario statue, also called "La Chaparrita", meaning the short one, who is believed to perform miracles.
+Her birthday is celebrated October 7, when millions of people walk to Talpa every year.
 Another date she is visited is during Easter Week.
-Approximately 3 million people attended to the celebrations of "La Chaparrita" yearly.
+Approximately 3 million people attend the celebrations of "La Chaparrita" each year.
 The walk can be anywhere from a few kilometers to a hundred or more depending on the starting point.
 The most famous walk is the called "Ruta del Peregrino" (Pilgrim's Route).
 The Route is 117 km long, starting in the city of Ameca and ending in Nuestra Señora del Rosario church.
 It includes several climbs of hundreds of meters.
 During Easter week, there are stands selling food and drinks all along to route.